W-Mai/icu/README.md

 Usage: icu [OPTIONS] <COMMAND>

 Commands:
-  show     Show an image file
-  convert  Convert image files to any other image format including LVGL image formats help     Print this message or the help of the given subcommand(s)
+  info     Show some information about an image file show     Show an image file convert  Convert image files to any other image format including LVGL image formats help     Print this message or the help of the given subcommand(s)